 Equally important as core protection to the warriors of old was hand protection.
 These Praetorian Leather Bracers offer protection for your hands and a revived Roman style that will make you look like a legionary or a centurion!

 The Lorica Segmentata is the armor that is typically pictured whenever the common person pictures a Roman soldier.
 This armor features a look that is every-bit as protective as a series of interlocked metal plates appears.

-Given that armor generally reduces harm to a warrior, it is reasonable that gladiators did not wear much armor.
+Given that armor reduces harm to a warrior, it is reasonable that gladiators did not wear much armor.
 After all, it was intended as a fantastic spectacle.
-Thus, many warriors who fought wore cloth armor, like these Padded Gladiator Leg Guards.
+Thus, many who fought wore cloth armor, like these Padded Gladiator Leg Guards.

 In Ancient Rome, members of the Praetorian Guard were often immediately recognizable.
-Not only was their position one of power, but they were a noble corps, often wearing the finest armor, including pieces like these Brass Praetorian Greaves.
+Not only was their position one of power, but they were a noble corps, wearing the finest armor, including pieces like these Brass Praetorian Greaves.